Democrats Call for Pay Parity, 4.5% Raise Across Government

 A group of 27 Democratic and independent House and Senate lawmakers are calling on President Biden to enact pay parity across the Federal government for fiscal year (FY) 2025 and equalize civilian government employee pay raises with those in the works for members of the military.

 In a letter sent to the president today, lawmakers including Sens.
-Tim Kaine, D-Va., and Mark Warner, D-Va., alongside Rep. Steny Hoyer, D-Md., and Gerry Connolly, D-Va., requested that he submit a revised pay plan that would provide a 4.5 percent pay increase for the entire Federal workforce.
+Tim Kaine, D-Va., and Mark Warner, D-Va., alongside Reps.
+Steny Hoyer, D-Md., and Gerry Connolly, D-Va., requested that he submit a revised pay plan that would provide a 4.5 percent pay increase for the entire Federal workforce.

 President Biden’s proposed budget for FY 2025 includes a 4.5 percent pay raise for military personnel and a 2 percent pay raise for Federal civilian employees.